 Resolution Nos.
 Nos.
-Par Particulars 9 7 ω o 10 11 Material RPTs by the Company the Company (ii) Applicable terms, including Refer Note 3: Providing Not applicable Refer Note 3: Refer Note 3: Not applicable Refer Note 3: and Obtaining Financial - Providing and Providing and - Providing and rate and repayment Assistance by the Obtaining Financial Obtaining Financial Obtaining Financial schedule, whether secured Company / Subsidiaries Assistance by Assistance by Assistance by or unsecured; if secured, of the Company the Company / the Company / the Company / the nature of security Subsidiaries of the Subsidiaries of the Subsidiaries of the (iii) the outgoing for which the Defer Note 3.
-Drovidion olderilone Told Collipality Pofer Note 3: Collipality Defer Note 3: olde oilooe Collipality Defer Note 3: finds will be utilized by and Obtaining Financial ואסר מאאווכמסוע Description and ביים סיובייסט ואטר מאאוונימטוע Droviding and the ultimate beneficiary of Assistance by the Obtaining Airo Providing and Obtaining Financial Ploviding and Obtaining Financial such funds pursuant to the Company / Subsidiaries Assistance by Assistance by Assistance by related party transaction of the Company the Company / the Company / the Company / Subsidiaries of the Company Subsidiaries of the Company Subsidiaries of the Company . × Justification as to why the Refer: Refer: Refer: Refer: Refer: Refer: RPT is in the interest of the Note 2: Rendering / Note 1: Note 1: Purchase Note 1: Purchase Note 1: Note 1: Purchase Company.
-Availing Services by the Purchase / Sale of Goods by / Sale of Goods by Purchase / Sale / Sale of Goods by Company / Sale of the Company. the Company. of Goods by the the Company.
-Note 3: Providing and Goods by the Note 2: Rendering / Note 2: Rendering / Company.
-Note 2: Rendering Assistance by the Note 2: the Company. the Company.
+Par Particulars 9 7 80 O 10 11 Material RPTs by the Company the Company (ii) Applicable terms, including Refer Note 3: Providing Not applicable Refer Note 3: Refer Note 3: Not applicable Refer Note 3: covenants, tenure, interest and Obtaining Financial Providing and Providing and Providing and rate and repayment Assistance by the Obtaining Financial Obtaining Financial Obtaining Financial schedule, whether secured Company / Subsidiaries Assistance by Assistance by Assistance by or unsecured; if secured, of the Company the Company / the Company / the Company / the nature of security Subsidiaries of the Subsidiaries of the Subsidiaries of the Company Company Company (iii) the purpose for which the Refer Note 3: Providing Not applicable Refer Note 3: Refer Note 3: Not applicable Refer Note 3: the ultimate beneficiary of Assistance by the Obtaining Financial Obtaining Financial Obtaining Financial such funds pursuant to the Company / Subsidiaries Assistance by Assistance by Assistance by related party transaction of the Company the Company / the Company / the Company / Company Sombany Company . × Justification as to why the Refer: Refer: Refer: Refer: Refer: Refer: RPT is in the interest of the Note 2: Rendering / Note 1: Note 1: Purchase Note 1: Purchase Note 1: Note 1: Purchase Company.
+Availing Services by the Purchase / Sale of Goods by / Sale of Goods by Purchase / Sale / Sale of Goods by COIIIDAIIIA / Sale UI crie corribariy. ule company.
+Or Goods by the ule company.
+Note 3: Providing and Obtaining Financial counts by the Company Note 2: Rendering / Availing Services by Note 2: Rendering / Availing Services by Company.
+Note 2: Note 2: Rendering / Availing Services Assistance by the Note 2: the Company. the Company.
 Rendering by the Company.
-Company / Subsidiaries Rendering Note 3: Providing Note 3: Providina / Availing Note 3: Providina ot the Company / Availing and Obtaining and Obtaining Services by the and Obtaining Note 4: Subscription of Securities by the the Company Financial Financial Assistance by (O) Financial Assistance by the Company / the Company / the Company / of the Company Subsidiaries of the Subsidiaries of the Subsidiaries of the Note 5: Sale / × Š. Investments to ACX × Copy of the valuation or other Not Applicable externed party report, if any such report has been relied upon. . × Any other information relevant None or important for the members to take a decision on the proposed transaction.
+Company / Subsidiaries of the Company Kendering / Availing Note 3: Providing Note 3: Providing / Availing Services by the Note 3: Providing Note 4.
+Subscription Services by and Obtaining Financial and Obtaining Financial Сотрапу. and Obtaining Financial of Securities by the the Company Assistance by Assistance by Assistance by Company / Subsidiaries the Company / the Company / the Company / Noto E: Salo / Company Company Company Divestment of Investments to ACX × Copy of the valuation or other external party report, if any such report has been relied Not Applicable upon. × Any other information relevant or important for the members to take a decision on the proposed transaction.
+None